Devilspsychiccoder/AWS-EKS-Three-tier-Application-Deployment-/README.md

 - Generate Security Credentials: Access Key and Secret Access Key.

 ### Step 2: EC2 Setup
 - Launch an Ubuntu instance in your favourite region (eg. region `us-west-2`).
-Use T2.Micro as we will just be using this instance to interact with the EKS Cluster
+Use Instance Type as T2.Micro as we will just be using this instance to interact with the EKS Cluster
 - SSH into the instance from your local machine.
 Install The following components

 ### Step 3: Install AWS CLI v2